uber/h3/website/docs/highlights/ml.md

 slug: /highlights/ml
 ---

 H3 is well suited to applying machine learning to geospatial data.
-Techniques from computer vision, such as convolution, and be applied to the pixel grid defined by H3.
+Techniques from computer vision, such as convolution, can be applied to the pixel grid defined by H3.

 H3 has functions for finding neighbors (`kRing`) for use in performing convolution, and functions for transforming indexes to a two dimensional IJ coordinate space on which other computer vision algorithms can be run.